-2. Data and methods
+2. Data and Methods

-Data for this study come from GPS sondes (Hock and Franklin 1999) that were released within 1000 km of the center of tropical cyclones by the National Oceanic and Atmospheric Administration (NOAA) G-IV aircraft over 7 years (1997-99; 2002-05).
-The sondes in this study were the same as those used by Molinari et al. (2012), except that about 100 additional sondes were included here because small gaps in dewpoint were accepted that were not allowed in the earlier CAPE calculations.
-The data were interpolated to 100-m vertical resolution.
-Linear interpolation in temperature, dewpoint, and wind was performed across less-than-400-m gaps in the soundings.
+Data for this study come from GPS sondes (Hock and Franklin 1999) that were released within 1000 km of the center of tropical cyclones by the NOAA G-IV aircraft over 7 years (1997-1999; 2002-2005).
+The sondes in this study were the same as those used by Molinari et al. (2012), except that about 100 additional sondes were included here because small gaps in dew point were accepted that were not allowed in the earlier CAPE calculations.
+The data were interpolated to 100-m vertical spacing.
+Linear interpolation in temperature, dew point, and wind was performed across less than 400 m gaps in the soundings.
 No supplementation of the sondes above the release point from global model gridded analyses was carried out in this study.
 After this processing, 2571 sondes remained for analysis.

 The G-IV sondes have a mean release elevation near 13 km (175 hPa).
 Molinari et al. (2012) showed a fairly uniform distribution of sondes with respect to radius and azimuth within 1000 km of the center.
-The sondes are not released on a uniform grid but rather might represent only certain quadrants and radial ranges in any given flight.
-Composite analyses will be carried out by averaging these irregularly spaced sondes in 100-km radial bins.
+The sondes are not released on a uniform grid, but rather might represent only certain quadrants and radial ranges in any given flight.
+Composite analyses will be carried out by averaging these irregularly-spaced sondes in 100-km radial bins.
 A radius-height (r-z) section of the number of sonde observations in each 100-km radial bin (color shading) is shown in Fig. 1.
 The number peaks at radii between 300 and 600 km and below the 12-km elevation.
-Only 27 sondes were available between the storm center and the 100-km radius.
+Only 27 sondes were available between the storm center and the 100 km radius.
 That region will not be addressed.